A Do It Yourself Building Inspection Check List For The Home Buyer

 It’s hard to imagine a car buyer going ahead without first checking the motor or at least having a test drive.
 A house buyer outlaying eight or ten times as much often does just that!

 Houspect Building Inspections was set up to help the home buyer make the right purchase decisions by providing important information on defects and repair costs.

 However, if you are a ‘do it yourself’ purchaser, here’s a pre-purchase building inspection checklist you might find handy.

-If you see any of these items below you will need the help of a professional to investigate the significances of the fault – call Houspect
+If you spot any of these items below from our property inspections checklist, you will need the help of a professional to investigate the significances of the fault – call Houspect.

-Before embarking on your inspection, you will need to take a ladder, a long shank screwdriver, a good torch and a power point tester (available inexpensively from most large hardware and electrical stores).
+Before embarking on your inspection, you will need to take a ladder, a long shank screwdriver, a good torch and a powerpoint tester (available inexpensively from the largest hardware and electrical stores).

 THE INSPECTION – WHAT TO LOOK FOR